Government winter support

 You may be entitled to up to three Cost of Living Payments of £301, £300 and £299 if you get any of the following benefits or tax credits on certain dates.
 You can find out more details on the GOV website.

-You may be entitled to a Disability Cost of Living Payment of £150 if you’re getting any of the following benefits:
+You may be entitled to £150 if you’re getting any of any of the following benefits:

 - Attendance Allowance